alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 CMD ["yarn", "start"]
 ```

 If you've used Docker before, the above should look like a typical NodeJS-based deployment.
-We copy over files, install our dependencies, and start the server.
+We copy files, install our dependencies, and specify the command to start the server.

-This would give us a server to spin up, but we have bigger plans for our project.
+Next, we create a file that configures how we'll develop locally.

 _docker-compose.yml_: